DustinThewind505/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.
+  1. A token is an encrypted string that is stored client-side and it is used to authenticate the user in HTTP requests.
+I allows users to access protected data.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?
+  2. Add protected routes that render only when a user has authorization.
+	2. Make API calls with the authentication header (to tell the server that the user is authorized to see the data he or she is requesting).

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.
+  3. A web server is a computer that stores the code for a website, or 'hosts' the website.
+Web server can also refer to a program that runs on such a computer, and its' job is to serve the hosted web pages when they're requested.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  4. CRUD = Create (POST), Read (GET), Update (PUT), and Delete (DELETE).

 ## Project Set Up